CVE-2009-4528

 01 // Technical Summary

-Authenticated group members in Drupal installations using the Organic Groups (OG) Vocabulary module are vulnerable to a critical access control bypass.
-This allows attackers to create, modify, or read vocabularies, potentially leading to privilege escalation and complete site compromise by manipulating content categorization and access controls.
+Authenticated users of Drupal websites using the Organic Groups (OG) Vocabulary module are vulnerable to a critical access control bypass.
+This allows attackers to create, modify, or read vocabularies, potentially leading to privilege escalation and complete site compromise.

 02 // Vulnerability Mechanism